-REQUEST FOR WARRANTY TRANSFER OF HULL, DECK, AND STRINGER
+REQUEST FOR WARRANTY TRANSFER OF HULL.
+DECK.
+AND STRINGER

-\\A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED \\
+A COPY OF THE PURCHASE RECEIPT MUST BE INCLUDED

-At Correct Craft, Inc.'s discretion, Correct Craft's Lifetime Limited Warranty against structural defects in material and workmanship of the hull, deck, and stringer for 2006-2010 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years from the date of sale to the first purchaser.
-The sale must be complete within the first five years.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc".
+At Correct Craft, Inc.'s discretion, Correct Craft's Lifetime Limited Warranty against structural defects in material and workmanship of the hull, deck and stringer for 2006-2011 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years from the date of sale to the first purchaser.
+The sale must be completed within the first five years.
+The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc.".
 This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
-Review the warranty policy for details.
+Refer to the warranty policy for details.

 NOTE: THIS TRANSFER DOES NOT INCLUDE THE ENGINE.

-ORIGINAL OWNER

-BOAT MODEL/TYPEHULL NUMBER / CTC

-NAME

-STREET / P.O.
-BOX

-CITY / STATE / ZIP CODE

-DATE PURCHASED/ PHONE #

-THE CRITERIA LISTED ABOVE MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
-SUBMIT IT TO CORRECT CRAFT, INC., 14700 AEROSPACE PKWY, ORLANDO, FLORIDA 32832, "ATTENTION WARRANTY DEPARTMENT."
+ORIGINAL OWNER: BOAT MODEL/TYPE: HULL NUMBER/CTC: NEW OWNER INFORMATION: NAME STREET / P.O.
+BOX CITY / STATE / ZIP CODE DATE PURCHASED / / PHONE The criteria listed above MUST be received WITHIN 15 DAYS of the sale date.
+Submit it to Correct Craft, Inc., 14700 Aerospace Pkwy, Orlando, FL 32832, Attention: Warranty